 Investigate in EE.
 In this context, the reduction of decoding time should also be investigated.
 This could be achieved by adapting SADL; also combination with the approach from EE1-1.5.2 should be investigated.
 It can be expected that in general more blocks would be filtered than in the case of joint signalling, but by avoiding some filtering of blocks where the benefit is not large this could be reduced.

 SADL and NNVC implementation, CTC (4)

-Contributions in this area were discussed at XXXX–XXXX on XXday XX Jan.
-2025 (chaired by XXX).
+Contributions in this area were discussed at 0900–1110 on Friday 17 Jan.
+2025 (chaired by JRO).